ray-project/ray/doc/source/serve/architecture.md

   the control plane.
 The Controller is responsible for creating, updating, and destroying other actors.
 Serve API calls like creating or getting a deployment make remote calls to the Controller.
-- HTTP Proxy: There is one HTTP proxy actor on the head node (the location and number of proxies is configurable via the `location` field of `http_options`: {ref}`core-apis`).
+- HTTP Proxy: By default there is one HTTP proxy actor on the head node.
 This actor runs a [Uvicorn](https://www.uvicorn.org/) HTTP server that accepts incoming requests, forwards them to replicas, and responds once they are completed.
+For scalability and high availability, you can also run a proxy on each node in the cluster via the `location` field of `http_options`: {ref}`core-apis`
 - Worker Replicas: Actors that actually execute the code in response to a request.
 For example, they may contain an instantiation of an ML model.
 Each replica processes individual requests from the HTTP proxy (these may be batched